adrianoggm/TFG-Tratamiento-de-Series-Temporales/README.md

-Welcome to the official implementation repository of our paper titled "Diff-TSD: Modelling Time-series Data Generation with Diffusion Models".
+Welcome to the official implementation repository of the TFG "Diseño e implementación de la reconstrucción de series temporales a partir de imágenes" based on paper titled "Diff-TSD: Modelling Time-series Data Generation with Diffusion Models".
 This repository provides detailed insights, datasets, and other essential resources related to our research and findings.

 ## Introduction

-In our paper "Diff-TSD: Modelling Time-series Data Generation with Diffusion Models", we explore the potential and intricacies of generating time-series data using diffusion models.
-As an integral part of this work, this repository serves as a comprehensive platform to access the datasets, recurrence plots, and other relevant resources that were instrumental in our research.
+In the TFG "Diseño e implementación de la reconstrucción de series temporales a partir de imágenes", we explore the potential of reconstruction of the different image codification techniques and intricacies of generating time-series data using diffusion models.
+As an integral part of this work, this repository serves as a comprehensive platform to access the datasets, recurrence plots,grammian angular fields, markov transition fields and other relevant resources that were instrumental in our research.

 ## Citation